bmeck/I-D/javascript-mjs/draft.md

 Optional parameters:

 : charset, see section 4.1 of {{RFC4329}}.
 : goal, declares the goal symbol within {{ECMA-262}} to be used while parsing.
+This parameter is case insensitive.

 Encoding considerations: